iDevBrandon/node-admin/README.md

 pagination is used with "findAndCount" in products/user page In postman we have "data" & "meta" data form to give pagination info

+## 23. Uploading images
+use multer and create upload() to keep route simple